chr1shr/utils-gp/README.md

 ## Contact
-For questions about the code, contact [http://seas.harvard.edu/~chr/](Chris Rycroft).
+For questions about the code, contact [Chris Rycroft](http://seas.harvard.edu/~chr/).

 ## References that use these utilities
 This set of utilities has been developed by Chris Rycroft since 2012 and have